 Group 1: Consistency, Causes, and Consequences of Declining Size and Age of Alaskan Salmon

 Principal Investigators: Eric P. Palkovacs, University of California Santa Cruz Department of Ecology and Evolution Biology; Peter Westley, University of Alaska Fairbanks School of Fisheries and Ocean Sciences; Bert Lewis, Alaska Department of Fish & Game Division of Commercial Fisheries

 Team Members: Marissa L. Baskett, University of California Davis Department of Environmental Science and Policy; Stephanie M. Carlson, University of California Berkeley Environmental Science, Policy, and Management; Andrew P. Hendry, McGill University Redpath Museum and Department of Biology; Holly Kindsvter, Rutgers University; John Reynolds, Simon Fraser University; Katie Kobayashi, University of California Santa Cruz Department of Ecology and Evolution Biology; Krista Oke, McGill University; Madeline Jovanovich, University of Alaska Fairbanks College of Fisheries & Ocean Sciences; Neala Kendall, Washington Department of Fish and Wildlife; Steve Munch, NOAA Fisheries; Michael Springborn, University of California Davis; Curry Cunningham, NOAA Alaska Fisheries Science Center

 The aims of this working group are to examine the consistency, causes, and consequences of declining sizes and age in five species of Pacific salmon.
-Specifically, we will ask:
+Specifically, we are asking:

 - Consistency: How consistent are changes in size and age across species, regions, and populations?